Remotely unlock a LUKS-encrypted Linux server using Dropbear

 -I 600

-# Disable local port forwarding-k
+- Disable local port forwarding:

-# Disable remote port forwarding-p 2222
+- Disable remote port forwarding:

-# Listen on port 2222-s
+- Listen on port 2222:

-# Disable password logins
+- Disable password logins:

 Edit /etc/initramfs-tools/initramfs.conf

--- Gateway IP address255.255.255.0
+- Gateway IP address:

-Note: If you have more than one network interface, append the desired interface name to the IP=
+NOTE: If you have more than one network interface, append the desired interface name to the IP=

 line above (example: IP=...:foobox:eth02